Karn/khttp-android/docs/source/user/differences.rst

   this must remain the way that khttp works.
 Simply accessing the ``raw`` property of a request will process the request, if no further data is needed.

-* **There is no encoding property**

-  This is something that needs to be tackled.
-So far, all requests are assumed to be UTF-8.

 * **Some parameters are missing**

   The missing parameters from request methods are ``files``, ``proxies``, ``verify``, ``stream``, and ``cert``.
 These